JYe9/JYe9/README.md

 ## About
 👨🏻‍💻 I am a Software Engineer with an Electrical Engineering background.
 My programming language of choice is Python, followed closely by Java and C++.
 I am also a Full Stack AI SaaS tools developer in my free time.

-💻 Working on Computer Vision and Vision-Language Models at [KIOS Research and Innovation Center of Excellence](https://www.kios.ucy.ac.cy/).
+💻 Working on Computer Vision (CV) and Natural Language Processing (NLP).

 💡 Open to academic and industrial collaborations.
 Feel free to reach out at `info[AT]jye.bio`.